Actually-Autistic-Developers/neurodiversity-resources/common-brain-traps.md

 - [ ] You believe that the same rules always create the same outcomes no other factors should ever influence any experience.

-Pick up a copy here 👉🏾 [How To Be Accountable Workbook](https://microcosmpublishing.com/catalog/zines/14443) - 💲5.95
+Pick up a copy of the 56 page zine here 👉🏾 [How To Be Accountable Workbook](https://microcosmpublishing.com/catalog/zines/14443) - 💲5.95